 Surgical approaches are effective for select patients with vitiligo.
 Existing techniques in vitiligo surgery have undergone significant refinement and continue to evolve, with a focus on optimizing treatment outcomes as well as physician and patient satisfaction.
 Though relatively underperformed, vitiligo surgery has become increasingly popular due to the limitations of medical therapies for vitiligo.

-Vitiligo surgery is typically considered after patients have failed conservative measures such as medical and ...
+Vitiligo surgery is typically considered after patients have failed conservative ...